-- Chance node introduces a large searching space that needs a careful treatment. - Need information in every possible branch to come out with a good strategy. - Suppose that in each move, - on - \triangleright a prior chance node: you have m possible moves followed by r different random outcomes. - \triangleright a posteriori chance node: there are r different random outcomes from the coin toss and m possible moves followed. - Depending on r and m, good search algorithms can be designed. - \triangleright When m >> r, you may plainly enumerate all r alternatives. - \triangleright When m << r, may need to devise good strategies. - Instead of looking for something that is sure-not-to-loss, may want something that is have-a-chance-to-win.
+- Chance node introduces a large searching space that needs a careful treatment. - Need information in every possible branch to come out with a good strategy. - Suppose that in each move, - on - ▷ a prior chance node: you have m possible moves followed by r different random outcomes. - \triangleright a posteriori chance node: there are r different random outcomes from the coin toss and m possible moves followed. - Depending on r and m, good search algorithms can be designed. - \triangleright When m >> r, you may plainly enumerate all r alternatives. - ▶ When m << r, you may need to devise some other good strategies for estimation of goodness of a move without trying all choices.

+Instead of looking for something that is sure-not-to-loss, may want something that is have-a-chance-to-win.